illsk1lls/ZipRipper/README.md

 Click John's mouth and select an option before starting the session.
 (Clicking an option will register your selection and quietly dismiss the menu)<br>

 It is possible to change the built in additional wordlist.
 The included cyclone_hk alternate<br>
-wordlist is an optional 667MB download, and 2.3GB expanded on disk.<br>
+wordlist is an optional 667MB download, and 2.3GB expanded on disk. **Although the easiest way to use an additional wordfile other than the built in Cyclone alternate, is the Custom wordlist option, which allows you to select a local file.**<br>

 -For a lightweight variant of the RockYou wordlist(optional 133MB uncompressed<br>
 download, and 133MB on disk) you would change lines 52-55 to the following<br>